 - What happens next

-- What I need from them (like brand voice docs or interview time)
+- What I need from them (like brand voice docs or time for a kickoff call)

 - Key dates for deliverables